JeffPaul2254/demo-repo/README.md

 ## name

-1. my name is jeffrey paulouse
+1. my name is jeffrey paulouse.

+2. my age is 21.